eclipse-openj9/openj9-docs/docs/xxusecontainersupport.md

 **(Linux&reg; only)**

 If your application is running in a container that imposes a memory limit, the VM allocates a larger fraction of memory to the Java heap.
-To turn off this behavior, set the `-XX:-UserContainerSupport` option on the command line.
+To turn off this behavior, set the `-XX:-UseContainerSupport` option on the command line.

 ## Syntax